Bluey (TV series): Casting

 The series features David McCormack, from the band Custard, as the voice of Bluey's father, Bandit.
 He was initially approached to read what he assumed would only be "a couple of lines", but ended up voicing Bandit for the entire pilot.
 McCormack performs his voice work for the series remotely in Sydney, which is then sent to the production company in Brisbane.
 He stated that he does not hear any other voice actors or view footage while recording, and that he does not alter his own voice to produce Bandit's dialogue.
 Melanie Zanetti provides the voice of Bluey's mother, Chilli; she became interested in the series after reading the script for the pilot.

 Brumm's mother, Chris Brumm, voices Nana Heeler, while his younger brother, Dan Brumm, voices Uncle Stripe, as well as working as a sound designer on the series.
-The child characters of the series, including Bluey and Bingo, are voiced by some of the children of the program's production crew.
+The child characters of the series, including Bluey and Bingo, are voiced by children of the program's production crew and are not credited on screen as voice actors.